ai323/Avalanche-Subnet-Tutorial-Contest/How to set up your development environment for local subnet development.md

 <img width="432" alt="image" src="https://user-images.githubusercontent.com/85045618/173055221-5783acd7-1778-4baa-bdd7-9645ec91239c.png">

-**Warning** Please make sure the **ChainId** that you are assigning to your subnet is not takend (i.e. ChainID = 1 will thorw an error when you try to deploy your subnet to local network)
+**Warning** Please make sure the **ChainId** that you are assigning to your subnet is not takend by existing EVM chains (i.e. ChainID = 1 will thorw an error when you try to deploy your subnet to local network)

 Also, you have to set the fee configuration for your subnet, there are three default options: Low/Medium/High and if none of the opiton satisfies your needs, you can go ahead with **Customize fee config** option 😀